Join the ADA Foundation in our efforts to improve the public’s oral health.

-The ADA Foundation provides more than $850,000 in grants, awards, scholarships, and facilitated in-kind product donation through its various programs each year, to benefit organizations that strive to improve the public's oral health.
+The ADA Foundation provides more than $2,000,000 in grants, awards, scholarships, and facilitated in-kind product donation through its various programs each year.

 The ADA Foundation does not consider unsolicited grant requests.
 Instead, the ADA Foundation utilizes a Request for Proposal (RFP) process through which it periodically invites U.S.-based nonprofit organizations to submit an application for grant and award funds in a particular program category.